IMF Financing and Debt Service Relief: The IMF offers stimulus/relief packages to member nations via its financial assistance program.

 A study of the pie chart culminating from the above compilation shows that the Central America Isthmus and the greater Latin America regions received sixty-three percent (63%) of the IMF Debt Relief funds in 2020.
 Stats show that these figures remain significantly valid to date.

-Regardless, more than the preset 3.5-5.5 years outstanding debts accruing on the IMF Financing and Debt Service Relief incurs some interests, although the principals are available at zero percent interest (0%).
+Regardless, more than the preset 3.5-5.5 years outstanding debts accruing on the IMF Financing and Debt Service Relief incur some interest, although the principals are available at zero percent interest (0%).

 As it happens, the IMF employs the following financial instruments to determine loan terms and monetary implications for member countries in the long run.
 The twofold models are: